 '''

 wanLineChannelStateString OBJECT-TYPE wanLineChannelEntry 4

 SYNTAX DisplayString

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

 "A textual representation of the wanLineChannelState as

 displayed by the menu sytem."

 wanLineChannelErrorCount OBJECT-TYPE wanLineChannelEntry 5

 SYNTAX INTEGER

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION "The error count encountered on the channel."

 wanLineChannelUsage OBJECT-TYPE wanLineChannelEntry 6

 SYNTAX INTEGER {

 ds0-unused-channel(1),

 ds0-switched-channel(2),

 ds0-cut-through(3),

 ds0-clear-64(4),

 ds0-pri-d-channel(5),

 ds0-nfas-prime-d(6),

 ds0-nfas-sec-d(7),

 ds0-cas-channel(8),

 ds0-spc-channel(9)

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION "The usage for this ds0 channel."

 wanLineChannelTrunkGroup OBJECT-TYPE wanLineChannelEntry 7

 SYNTAX INTEGER

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION "The trunk group assigned to this channel."

 wanLineChannelPhoneNumber OBJECT-TYPE wanLineChannelEntry 8

 SYNTAX DisplayString

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION "The phone number of this channel.
 This is the number

 sent to the far end in an inverse multiplexed call when instructing the

 far end to add more bandwidth.
 The number should contain the minimum

 number of digits to identify the channel.
 If the channel is part of a

-hunt group, the phone number should be blank."

-wanLineChannelSlot OBJECT-TYPE wanLineChannelEntry 9

-SYNTAX INTEGER

 '''